evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## Exterior

 The BMW i5 M60 xDrive Touring, with dimensions of 5060 mm in length, 1900 mm in width, and 1505 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
 They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
-The BMW i5 M60 xDrive Touring is available in a total of 12 paint colors, including several striking metallic options.
+The BMW i5 M60 xDrive Touring is available in a total of 12 paint colors, including both solid and metallic options.

 You can select from multiple wheel options in different sizes on the BMW i5 M60 xDrive Touring, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 245/45 tires on 19" rims front and 275/40 tires on 19" rims rear
 - 245/50 tires on 19" rims
 - 255/45 tires on 20" rims front and 285/40 tires on 20" rims rear
 - 255/40 tires on 21" rims front and 285/35 tires on 21" rims rear